Carl Unander-Scharin: Career as a composer

 The choral work To The Unknown God was premiered in May 2007 by St. Jakobs Chamberchoir under Gary Graden.

 The interactive Dreamplay The Crystal Cabinet was premiered by Piteå Chamber Opera and toured the north of Sweden in the fall of 2008.

-From 2007 to 2009, Carl Unander-Scharin was composer-in-residence at the Gothenburg Opera House, where the operathriller The Insomnia Clinic/ Sömnkliniken was premiered in February 2009.
+From 2007 to 2009, Carl Unander-Scharin was composer-in-residence at the Gothenburg Opera House, where the opera thriller The Insomnia Clinic/ Sömnkliniken was premiered in February 2009.
 It was a collaboration with Alexander Ahndoril.

 In the fall of 2010 Medmänniskor/ Mankind (an oratorio with texts by Stefan Einhorn) was given its first performance in the Berwaldhall by The Swedish Radio Choir under Peter Dijkstra.

 The Elephant-Man, his ninth opera with a libretto by Michael Williams, was commissioned and performed by NorrlandsOperan in 2012.

-The dancework Artificial Body Voices was created in collaboration with Åsa Unander-Scharin, Lene Juhl and Mark Viktov in 2011 and shown on Swedish Television as well as at the Studio Acusticum in Piteå.
+The dance Artificial Body Voices was created in collaboration with Åsa Unander-Scharin, Lene Juhl and Mark Viktov in 2011 and shown on Swedish Television as well as at the Studio Acusticum in Piteå.

 The interactive exhibition Opera Mecatronica was premiered in the Reactorhall at KTH in November 2010 and has since then been presented at Operadagen Rotterdam, the Royal Opera in Stockholm.
 Parts of Opera Mecatronica has been shown in Hungary, South Africa, Canada, USA, Finland.

-Between 2010 and 2015 Carl was a doctoral student at KTH (The royal institute of Technology) in collaboration with the University College of opera in Stockholm, and between 2011 and 2014 he was appointed Visiting Professor at the same venue, being responsible for development and teaching within the realm of opera and technology.
+Between 2010 and 2015 Carl was a doctoral student at KTH (The royal institute of Technology) in collaboration with the University College of opera in Stockholm, and between 2011 and 2014 he was appointed visiting professor at the same venue, being responsible for development and teaching within the realm of opera and technology.
 The courses in Extended Opera toured Sweden, Holland (Operdagen Rotterdam), South Africa (Cape Town Opera) and Hungary (Liszt Academy).

-Since 2014, he has been Visiting Professor at the University of Karlstad/ Musikhögskolan Ingesund.
+Since 2014, he has been visiting professor at the University of Karlstad/ Musikhögskolan Ingesund.